 We’ve all dealt with a dead car battery that stops the engine from starting.
 However, if the car won’t turn over but has power, you aren’t having issues with the battery or alternator.
-In these cases, you need to look to other culprits.
+In this case, you need to look for other culprits.

-We examine each of these problems in-depth, determining what you need to do to get the engine running.
-Our guide also looks at the total cost for repair.
+I examine each of these problems in-depth, determining what you need to do to get the engine running.
+This guide also looks at the total cost of repair.

 1. Defective Starter Motor